Developer-Rigby/simple-password-generator/README.md

 # simple password generator
- Just a quick and simple project to practice.
+ A quick and easy project for practice.

- Practising the principles of OOP.
+ Generates a password from user inputted conditions.